-If you're worried about someone's change in mood or behavior, here's what you can do to help.
+If you're worried about someone's change in mood or behaviour, here's what you can do to help.

 You may notice someone is experiencing difficulty through one or several indicators related to their academic, physical appearance, behavior or mood.